Xardimods/Xardimods/README.md

 Also you can call me Xardimods.
 I'm a 19 years old guy who wants to become a Backend Developer.
 I like play Minecraft and I'm currently learning English.

-Maybe you're wondering "Why are you learning Frontend techs?" and my answer is: Why not?
-I mean, I've said I want to become a Backend developer, but that's not an inpediment for you to learn other things.

 ---

 ## Technologies I know: